alexisperrier/XEmines-datascience/_posts/2018-01-02-timeseries.md

 * **IoT**
 * **econometrics**
-* mathematical finance / trading / markets
-* intelligent transport and trajectory forecasting
-* weather forecasting and Climate change research
+* mathematical finance / trading / markets, intelligent transport and trajectory forecasting, weather forecasting and Climate change research
-* earthquake prediction, astronomy
-* electroencephalography, control engineering, communications
+* earthquake prediction, astronomy, electroencephalography, control engineering, communications

-* **signal processing**
+## questions

+* How to transform TS into a **Stationary** TS?
+* Test is the TS predictable?
+* Is it white noise?
+* Decomposition: Trend, Seasonality, Residuals
+* Is my forecast reliable?
+* Is the Dow Jones a Random Walk?
+* AutoRegressive modeling (AR) and Moving Average (MA)

     </div>
 </div>